-- All stakeholder groups, with the exception of Labor, reject the suggestion that the Port should be involved with employee recruiting, training or retention initiatives or that the Port should require or set specific targets for retention of employees.
-Most felt that it is the employers' responsibility to earn the retention of their own employees. - Prime concessionaires point out that requirements to maintain a union workforce mean increased costs that should be taken into account by the Port in its rent expectations. - Labor advocates the adoption of a Port policy requiring new concessionaire employers to retain employees for a minimum of 180 days, and offer permanent employment to all employees who perform satisfactorily.
-Incumbent workers must be hired from a worker pool until it is exhausted or all positions are filled. - Organized labor prefers to see most workers employed by a small number (no more than three) of prime concessionaire employers, with no more than 10% with unrepresented employers.
-(See issue #1) - Independent businesses at the airport were concerned that they would not be able to have their own employees from other locations come to work in their airport operations. - Labor states that labor harmony/worker retention means that unions will refrain from any type of economic interference with concession operations, maximizing revenue. - Prospective businesses that operate locations outside of the airport were concerned that union labor requirements also would apply to their other locations.
-This concern was enough in some cases to deter a business from the airport environment. - Operators contend that there has never been a loss of jobs as the result of a change in concessionaire, for example, Borders employees who wished to stay at the airport were able to find new jobs.
-Job opportunities have grown since the new concessions program began in 2005.
+La abor Concerned about the employment security of concessions employees in the event that new concessionaire companies are chosen to operate at the airport.
+Benefits and seniority · • would not be guaranteed to stay the same when concessionaire companies change.
+Advocates the adoption of a Port policy requiring new concessionaire employers to retain employees for a minimum of 180 days, and offer permanent employees to all employees who perform satisfactorily.
+Incumbent workers must be hired from a worker pool until it is exhausted or all positions are filled.
+Prefers to see most workers employed by a small number (no more than three) of prime concessionaire employers, with no more than 10% with unrepresented employers.
+(See issue #1) Believes that labor harmony/worker retention means that unions will refrain from any type of economic interference with concession operations, maximizing revenue.
+Pr ime concessionaires Requirements to maintain a union workforce mean increased . costs that should be taken into account by the Port in its rent expectations. · · · Ai rlines Market forces should be allowed to shape concession businesses and employment at the airport, without - intervention by the Port or other body. · Pr ospective tenants Businesses that operate locations outside of the airport were '' - concerned that union labor requirements also would apply to their other locations.
+This concern was enough in some cases to deter a business from the airport environment. · · · · · · · · · · · · · · · · · · · dependent businesses with Independent businesses at the airport were concerned that the unusual paths able to have their own employees from rect leases they would not be able to have their own employees from 1 other locations come to work in their airport operations.
+Contend that there has never been a loss of jobs as the result • Contend that there has never been a loss of jobs as the result of a change in concessionaire, for example, Borders : employees who wished to stay at the airport were able to find new jobs.
+Job opportunities have grown since the new 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 concessions program began in 2005.

-Policy Question:
+Policy Question